datakid/django-tutorial/tute_1.rst

 As you can see, we only have the bare bones - users and groups.
 What happened to our new Books app?

-We haven't told the library project that it exists yet.
+We haven't told the library project that we want it to be on the admin interface yet - not everything will need to have an interface.
 So we will need to add a little more code.

 Open *texts/admin.py* in an editor and add lines so it looks like this: